 Offers for Mathematics include STEP II and III.
 Further information about STEP and preparation support is available on the Maths page.

-Some courses also require an Admissions Assessment.
+Some courses also require an Admissions Test.
 The dates and registration details for these assessments vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.

 The application process

 We recommend that you apply as soon as possible once UCAS opens for applications in September.
-Your course may require registration for an admissions assessment by 15 Sept or 29 Sept 2023 (depending on the subject) and then the UCAS application deadline for all courses is 16 October 2023.
-Application is for entry the following October (or for deferred entry the year after).
+Your course may require registration for an admissions test in September (depending on the subject) and then the UCAS application deadline for all courses is 15 October 2024Application is for entry the following October (or for deferred entry the year after).
 We encourage all applicants to read the information about applying on the relevant subject page, as well as the how to apply page well in advance of September, as there are a number of parts to the application procedure which may take time to organise and complete:

-- There is more than one application form.
-You first make a UCAS application and then you complete an additional questionnaire called My Cambridge Application (previously called the SAQ).
+2. There is more than one application form.
+You first make a UCAS application and then you complete an additional form called My Cambridge Application.

-- You will need a referee who can provide a reference and predicted grades for any exams that you have not yet taken.
+3. You will need a referee who can provide a reference and predicted grades for any exams that you have not yet taken.

-- You will also need to arrange for your school to provide a transcript, which you upload as part of My Cambridge Application.
+4. You will also need to arrange for your school to provide a transcript, which you upload as part of My Cambridge Application.

 Do also explore our additional support pages for international applicants, and note that on 20 September Christ's publishes the current applicants section, which will support you (in detail!) through the next steps once you have submitted a valid application and chosen Christ's College in your UCAS application.